 Similar to the resonance timepiece from Geneva-based watchmaking legend FP Journe, Armin Strom SA produced a movement with two balance wheels that oscillate in sync via resonance.
 Crucially, Armin Strom’s way of creating resonance is achieved in a different way, technically speaking.
 In fact, it’s more stable and thus more accurate, and it has been confirmed as a “true mechanical resonance” system by CESM.

-The clutch spring is the key to the accuracy.
+The clutch spring is the key to accuracy.
 This is because of the resonance clutch spring allows the two separate balance wheel movements to share vibrations, so they effectively regulate each other.
-The is the biggest difference between the two applications of the resonance phenomenon in mechanical watchmaking, and why the clutch spring was granted a utility patent.
+This is the biggest difference between the two applications of the resonance phenomenon in mechanical watchmaking, and why the clutch spring was granted a utility patent.

-It’s worth noting that resonance can also happen through air flow or vibrations through the mainplate but it’s much harder to achieve and to keep it stable using this method.
+It’s worth noting that resonance can also happen through airflow or vibrations through the mainplate but it’s much harder to achieve and to keep it stable using this method.
 Moreover, it was Armin Strom’s goal to not just make the watch more precise, but also to show the beauty of Resonance to the collector (see video below).